 Iron is essential for brain and motor skill development in children aged between two and five.
 The reasons to avoid iron deficiency are endless.
 Low levels of ferritin

 , a protein that stores iron in the body, have been found in children with ADHD.
-A lack of iron could lead to hair loss
+A lack of iron could lead to hair loss or even anaemia.

 In addition to increased risk of cancer